 I left the motor running as I got out and held the door for her.
-She got behind the wheel, announced that she was keeping the sailor’s hat, and drove off.
+She climbed behind the wheel, announced that she was keeping the sailor’s hat, and drove off.

-This was my employer’s plan: These were the only two unoccupied buildings on the island, the only ones we could search, so we (meaning I) was going to search them.
+This was my employer’s plan: These were the only two unoccupied buildings on the island, the only ones we could search, so I had been delegated to do the actual searching.

 I zipped up my jacket, which, despite being categorized as a windbreaker, didn’t seem to be much use against the chilly breeze coming off the water.